sebastianjim99/COCKTAILS-DISPENSER-MACHINE-/README.md

 # COCKTAILS DISPENSER MACHINE
 This project contains all the information to create an intelligent machine capable of dispensing four different cocktails by implementing the Curiosity Nano Development board PIC16F15244 and other electronic components easily available.

+# What's the use?
+This system allows to dispense 4 drinks with different flavors and proportions that can be displayed on a 20x4 LCD screen by means of buttons, the preferred choice is made.

 #  Information about PIC16F15244
 <p> •<a href= "https://www.microchip.com/wwwproducts/en/PIC16F15244"  target="_blank">PIC16F15244 </a> </p>
 <p>• <a href= "http://ww1.microchip.com/downloads/en/DeviceDoc/PIC16F15244-Curiosity-Nano-Hardware-User-Guide-DS50003045A.pdf"  target="_blank">Curiosity-Nano-Hardware-User-Guide</a>  </p>